 This is an overview of the CEO Shadow Program.
-Please feel free to contact the CEO team, @connor o’brien (Chief of Staff to the CEO) or @sally voisen (Sr. EBP to the CEO) on slack with any questions, comments, feedback, or concerns.
+Please feel free to contact the CEO team, @connor o’brien (Chief of Staff to the CEO) on slack with any questions, comments, feedback, or concerns.

 The CEO Shadow Program typically lasts between 1-2 business days.
 It is a temporary rotation for all eligible teammates where they will get an up-close look at the day-to-day life of the Sourcegraph CEO, Sourcegraph’s business strategies at work, and decision-making at the top.
 This rotation, if done right, should increase transparency and visibility into how Sourcegraph is run while better enabling the CEO Shadow to work cross-functionally and better align their core work to company strategies after the rotation.